 The Committee shall direct the order of debate.
 Generally, however, a motion will be moved and immediately thereafter the amendments and options will be moved in the order directed by the Committee.
 There will then be a general debate.
-The movers of amendments and options (or their nominees) shall have the right of reply in the same order, after which the mover of the motion (or the mover's nominee)

-shall have the right of reply.
+The movers of amendments and options (or their nominees) shall have the right of reply in the same order (except that where an amendment or option has not been opposed during the debate, the chair of the session shall have the right to direct that its movers shall not exercise their right of reply), after which the mover of the motion (or the mover's nominee) shall have the right of reply.
 Votes shall then be taken on the amendments and options in the order in which they have been moved and, finally, on the substantive motion.
 The Committee may direct that part of any motion or amendment or groups or amendments may be the subject of a separate debate.